Hassnaa9/Hassnaa9/README.md

 ### I am Hassnaa Mohamed
 #### Senior Fayoum University Student
-interested in mobile development using flutter technology, have experience in building practical projects using various technologies. also I like exploring new technologies and tools, reading books
+interested in mobile development using flutter technology, have experience in building practical projects using various technologies.

 Skills: **Languages** : C++, Python, Dart, Matlab ,SQL ,HTML ,CSS
 **Frameworks**: Flutter